-Best part about Pineapple Fried Rice – if I have to pick one – the mix of sweet and spicy (hiiiii, balance!).
+The best part about Pineapple Fried Rice – if I have to pick one – is the mix of sweet and spicy (hiiiii, balance!).
 Sweet, juicy bites of fresh pineapple tossed with a warm, spicy blend of curry powder, soft golden raisins, and crunchy cashews.

-- Cook the aromatics -> shallot (a little more sweet than your usual yellow onion), garlic, and ginger.
+- Cook the aromatics -> shallot (a little sweeter than your usual yellow onion), garlic, and ginger.

 - Add in the yummy sauce -> soy, sesame oil, and curry powder.

 - Mix in your juicy pineapple, sweet golden raisins*, crunchy cashews…

 - Top with loads of cilantro and green onions…